NVIDIA/cloud-native-docs/openshift/openshift-virtualization.rst

    $ oc label node <node-name> --overwrite nvidia.com/gpu.workload.config=vm-vgpu

-You can assign the following values to the label - ``container``, ``vm-passthrough``, and ``vm-vgpu``.
-The GPU Operator uses the value of this label when determining which operands to deploy.
+You can assign the following values to the label: ``container``, ``vm-passthrough``, and ``vm-vgpu``.
+The GPU Operator uses the value of this label to determine which operands to deploy.

-If the node label ``nvidia.com/gpu.workload.config`` does not exist on the node, the GPU Operator will assume the default GPU workload configuration, ``container``, and will deploy the software components needed to support this workload type.
+If the node label ``nvidia.com/gpu.workload.config`` does not exist on the node, the GPU Operator assumes the default GPU workload configuration, ``container``, and deploys the software components needed to support this workload type.
 To change the default GPU workload configuration, set the following value in ``ClusterPolicy``: ``sandboxWorkloads.defaultWorkload=<config>``.